dev-32/ImageClassifier/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-For major changes, please discuss them in the issues section before implementing.
+For major changes, please discuss them in the issues section before implementing them.

 ---